 - Figure out a content strategy and front load content – Before you officially launch, you’re going to want to have some content already published and available for readers to begin binging.
 Usually, it is recommended to have 5-10 blog posts posted before you begin marketing your blog.
 So start looking up ideas for posts and schedule them out on a regular posting schedule.
 You can use something like an Editorial Calendar plugin, but it’s also easy to schedule posts directly in the WordPress post editor.

 - Develop an SEO routine – SEO is crucial for getting people besides your parents to read your blog, so make it a priority to research keywords and have your posts optimized for Google to read them.
 I usually do a long session of keyword research for a few posts, write the posts, then go back and optimize them before I post.
 But if it’s easier for you to do it all in one fell swoop, then create a routine that works best for you.

 - Engage your audience – The easiest and cheapest way to market your blog is to find your audience and interact with them.
 Spend time commenting on other blogs, Instagram accounts, or YouTube videos with quality comments (and not just promotional pitches).
 This is to get your name out there and start to be seen as an authority in your niche.

 - Develop your media kit – Lastly, if you plan to pitch brands for collaborations or sponsorships, you’re going to want to create a media kit that helps brands understand the benefit of working with you and your capabilities.
-I read somewhere that it’s good to have a professional-looking media kit, and a separate plan looking sheet with your rates like something your accountant drafted up,.
-This is a quick way to look like you’ve been doing this for a while and have a professional business running behind your blog.
+I read somewhere that it is good to have a professional-looking media kit and a separate plain-looking sheet with your rates, like something your accountant drafted up.
+This is a quick way to look like you have been doing this for a while and have a professional business running behind your blog.